ninckblokje/ninckblokje.github.io/_posts/2016-02-25-how-to-create-osb-11g-archetype.md

     </archetype-descriptor>

 The **operations** variable will contain a list of operation names (seperated by a space) and the **serviceName** variable will contain the name without the major version.
 Note: It is possibly to provide a value for a variable, but it is not possible to mix variables in this file!

+The new variables must also be added to a test file.
+During step 1 Maven also created a **src/test/resources** folder.
+In this folder (a directories deeper actually) there is a file called **archetype.properties**.
+When running step 6, Maven will automatically test the archetype by creating a test one based upon the properties in this file.

 ## Step 4 - Modify files to use variables (create template file)